Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 ### Red Green Refactor: do TDD

 Rust comes with [integrated unit testing](https://doc.rust-lang.org/book/ch11-01-writing-tests.html).
-You can and should abuse it !
+You can and should abuse it!

 I have talked about TDD in Rust in Zurich's RustFest 2017: [talk](https://www.youtube.com/watch?v=U3F7uAOCjEo), [slides](https://slides.com/thomaswickham/efficient-tdd-in-rust).